lilsummer/Get_Clean_Data/Codebook.md

 [87] "angle(Y,gravityMean)"
 [88] "angle(Z,gravityMean)"

-      - names of columns and why
-     -  units of data if known
+##Unites of data if known
+     The data has been scaled by dividing by the range, and when you divide units by the same units, the units are cancelled.
+Therefore, the data in the final data sets are free of units.
+     Please see (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) for further information.

-     - reference or link to original data info
+##Reference or link to original data info
+     The data was downloaded from (https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)